11 of the coolest places to drink gin in Victoria

 Four Pillars Gin

-Four Pillars Gin completes the gastronomic picture in pretty Healesville, with its tree-lined streets, great pub, excellent cafes, cheese shop and small cellar doors.
+If you want to mix yourself a gin and tonic with the world's best, this is the place to do it.
+Four Pillars Gin, which was crowned the world's best at the 50th Annual Wine and Spirits Competition in London, completes the gastronomic picture in pretty Healesville, with its tree-lined streets, great pub, excellent cafes, cheese shop and small cellar doors.
 Standing at the tasting tables in this distillery, you overlook four stills named after the founders’ mothers.
 In front of you are glasses filled with botanicals.
 Sniff and try to name the leaves, seeds, bark and roots – gum leaf, cinnamon, juniper – then taste the gin and work out which botanicals are used.
 With tastings, cocktails and snacks, this is a great place to learn about gin and how it is made.
+Plus, RACV members receive a free gift with every bottle of gin purchased at the distillery door.

 2a Lilydale Road, Healesville